ArielleZhang/TheMaskAway/README.md

 ### Future Steps ###
 Once we get the models and testing results, these parts will be added to the Training Models Section.

 Fine tune for the user (more customized), pick a best pretrained model then train and fine tune it using user input datasets (ex.
-Taylor Swift 100 datasets) to make sure the face generated looks similar to the person.
+Arielle 100 datasets) to make sure the face generated looks similar to the person.